utpalpriyadarshi/society_mgmt/README.md

 - **Enhanced database error handling with comprehensive testing procedures**
 - **Improved data entry validation with visual feedback and comprehensive field validation**
 - **Added automatic resident sorting and refresh functionality in ledger forms**
+- **Implemented TOTP-based two-factor authentication and password reset system**
 - **Added automatic resident sorting and refresh functionality in ledger forms**
+- **Implemented TOTP-based two-factor authentication and password reset system**

+## Two-Factor Authentication (TOTP)

+The application now supports Time-Based One-Time Password (TOTP) two-factor authentication for enhanced security.
+This feature allows users to:

+- Set up TOTP using authenticator apps like Google Authenticator or Authy
+- Reset passwords securely using TOTP codes
+- Maintain account security without requiring email infrastructure

+### How to Set Up TOTP

+1. **Access Profile**: Go to the "User" menu and select "Profile"
+2. **Enable TOTP**: Click "Enable Two-Factor Authentication"
+3. **Scan QR Code**: Use your authenticator app to scan the displayed QR code
+4. **Verify Setup**: Enter the 6-digit code from your app to confirm
+5. **Complete**: TOTP is now enabled for your account

+### How to Reset Password with TOTP

+1. **Forgot Password**: On the login screen, click "Forgot Password?"
+2. **Enter Username**: Provide your username
+3. **Enter Code**: Enter the current 6-digit code from your authenticator app
+4. **Set New Password**: Enter and confirm your new password
+5. **Complete**: Your password is reset and ready to use

+This TOTP-based system provides strong security without requiring email infrastructure, making it ideal for desktop applications.

 ## Database